C/1964 N1 (Ikeya)

-C/1964 N1 (Ikeya), also known as Comet 1964f, is a long period comet discovered by Kaoru Ikeya on 3 July 1964.
+C/1964 N1 (Ikeya), also known as Comet 1964f, is a long-period comet discovered by Kaoru Ikeya on 3 July 1964.
 The comet last passed perihelion on 1 August 1964, when it reached an apparent magnitude of 2.7.

 Observational history

 The comet was discovered by the Japanese amateur astronomer Kaoru Ikeya on 3 July 1964.
-It was the second comet discovered by Kaoru Ikeya, after C/1963 A1 (Ikeya).
+It was the second comet discovered by Kaoru Ikeya, after C/1963 A1.
 The comet was located in the morning sky, in the constellation of Taurus, at the star cluster Hyades, and had an estimated apparent magnitude of 8.
 The comet was moving southeast.

 The comet brightened during July and was observed with the naked eye on July 19 by Jim Young from the Table Mountain Observatory.
 It reached perihelion on 1 August 1964.
 By 6 August it was visible by naked eye while it passed 1-2° from Rigel.
 After that it was difficult to observe, being located in the morning twilight.
 The closest approach to Earth was on August 12, at a distance of about 0.2 AU and at a solar elongation of 31°.
 On August 15 the comet was reported by S. Archer from Australia to have a magnitude of 2.8 and its tail to be 4.5 degrees long.
 The comet became visible from the northern hemisphere in the evening sky in late August, located low, near the horizon, and had faded noticeably.

 On 2 September the comet was estimated to have a magnitude of 6.5 and by 12 September it was 8.5.
 The comet was last detected on 7 October 1964, when it had a magnitude of 10.4.